MuhammadShamoon/bellabeat_CaseStudy/README.md

 ### Project Overview

 In this case study, we will work for Bellabeat, a high-tech manufacturer of health-focused products for women.
-Sršen, Chief Creative Officer of Bellabeat, knows that an analysis of available consumer data would reveal more opportunities for growth.
+The Chief Creative Officer of Bellabeat knows that an analysis of available consumer data would reveal more opportunities for growth.
 She has asked the marketing analytics team to analyze smart device usage data to gain insight into how people already use their smart devices.
 Then, using this information, she would like high-level recommendations for how these trends can inform Bellabeat's marketing strategy.

 ### Data Sources